 OT:5647 `abad (aw-bad'); a primitive root; to work (in any sense); by implication, to serve, till, (causatively) enslave, etc.

 These are not passive words.
-They conjure up images of a humanity that is bending the forces of nature toward some purpose, not preserving all its pristine glory.
-The very act of “filling the earth” would militate against this.
-We need to remember that the biblical narrative begins in a garden but it does not end their.
-The purposes of God are not restore us to a garden but to bring us into a city, the ultimate symbol of human civilization, filled as it is with commerce, learning and government.
-Passages like these are almost uniformly ignored by the Religious Left in their presentations of environmentalism.
+They conjure up images of humanity that is bending the forces of nature toward some purpose, not preserving all its pristine glory.
+The very act of "filling the earth" would militate against this.
+We must remember that the biblical narrative begins in a garden but does not end there.
+God's purposes are not restoring us to a garden but bringing us into a city, the ultimate symbol of human civilization, filled as it is with commerce, learning, and government.
+The Religious Left almost uniformly ignores passages like these in their presentations of environmentalism.

 Our relationship toward creation is not purely utilitarian.
-We are but stewards of resources entrusted to us and we are to use those resources as the owner would use them.
+We are stewards of resources entrusted to us and are to use those resources as the owner would use them.
 The owner of those resources created them and pronounced them good upon creation.
-Therefore, wanton destruction of resources and beauty for selfish ends would be a violation of our stewardship role.
-However, like the servant with the one talent in Jesus’ parable from Matthew 25, simply preserving and protecting resources entrusted to us is a violation of our stewardship role as well.
+Therefore, wanton destruction of resources and beauty for selfish ends would violate our stewardship role.
+However, like the servant with the one talent in Jesus' parable from Matthew 25, simply preserving and protecting resources entrusted to us also violates our stewardship role.
 If the environmentalism of the Right (or lack thereof) has veered too close to the error of wanton destruction, then the error of the Religious Left is to fall into the trap of the one talent steward.
-We need a biblical environmentalism that leads us to neither of these errors.
+We need biblical environmentalism that leads us to neither of these errors.

-So the first response to climate change is an appropriate theological response.
-Now we need to look at an appropriate scientific/political/economic response.
+So, the first response to climate change is an appropriate theological response.
+We need to look at a proper scientific/political/economic response.

 Comments